 While many of the selected features are consistent with well-established mechanisms of enzyme catalysis, there were several unexpected observations.
 One unexpected trend is that several features are selected as predictive of kcat/KM but not either kcat or KM.
 Further analysis of kcat and KM revealed that there is no significant correlation between two parameters in this dataset (Supplemental Figure 3).
 This suggests that kcat and KM are independent parameters for BglB, and it is therefore not unexpected that features found to be predictive of kcat/KM are not predictive of either kcat or KM independently.

-A second unexpected observation is that the most common metric used for evaluating designs, interface energy, (2), (3), (4), (5), (6) is not selected by the algorithm to be predictive of any kinetic constant.
-Ideally this would be the single metric optimally correlated with either kcat or kcat/KM.
+A second unexpected observation is that the most common metric used for evaluating designs, interface energy, (2) (3) (4) (5) (6) is not selected by the algorithm to be predictive of any kinetic constant.
+Ideally, this would be the single metric optimally correlated with either kcat or kcat/KM.
 This likely stems from training the enzyme design algorithm on indirect measures of function, further supporting the need to train force-field based algorithms on direct experimental measurements.

 DISCUSSION

 The Rosetta Molecular Modeling Suite has been successfully used to guide the engineering of a wide range of enzyme functions.
-However, there has been a limited ability to benchmark its predictive power for enzyme reengineering due to the lack of a large, quantitative dataset that covers the effects of mutations to kinetic parameters over a large dynamic range.
+However, there has been a limited ability to benchmark its predictive power for enzyme reengineering due to the lack of a large, quantitative dataset correlating the effects of mutations to kinetic parameters over a large dynamic range.
 Here, we construct the first such dataset and report statistically significant evaluation of our ability to predict the functional effects of enzyme mutations.

-The data generated here uncovered new structure-function relationships in BglB, and provides a quantitative contribution towards catalysis of each amino acid in the active site.
-This systematic analysis revealed that several amino acids within the active site which are not directly involved in the reaction chemistry are almost as important to catalysis as the two residues which are directly involved in the chemistry.
-This highlights the underlying interdependence of the entire active site to catalyze the reaction.
+The data generated here uncovered new structure-function relationships in BglB, and provides the quantitative contribution towards catalysis of each amino acid in the active site.
+This systematic analysis revealed that several amino acids within the active site which are not directly involved in the reaction chemistry are almost as important to catalysis as the three residues which are directly involved in the chemistry.
+This highlights the importance of the entire active site in catalysis.
 This is consistent with a recent report exploring the interconnectedness of a network of five residues in alkaline phosphatase.
 (25)

-The large dataset of kinetic constants generated enabled the use of machine learning techniques to select structural features that are predictive of function.
+Furthermore, the large dataset of kinetic constants reported here enabled the use of machine learning to select structural features that are predictive of function.
 It was unexpected to observe that the calculated interface energy is not found to be predictive of any kinetic parameter, and was not a feature selected by machine learning as predictive of function.
 This has significant implications for future design strategies since interface energy is one of the most common metrics currently used to evaluate enzyme designs.
 It may be pertinent to develop additional training datasets, such as we have done for BglB, in order to further quantify the appropriate metrics to be used for selecting designed mutants to functionally characterize in other enzyme systems.
 Similarly, the development and quantitative characterization of mutant datasets in the case of other enzymes will show which features are general and which are specific to different enzymatic classes.